Morden Education Center

 Developed for educators and students everywhere

-The Joyce App is developed for educators and students everywhere.
+The Morden Education Center Assessment App is developed for educators and students everywhere.
 Translating remote assessment and grade posting into an intuitive, contemporary experience.
 Our team worked to landscape a UI experience that would be genuinely appealing to a student cohort; high functioning, clean in design and fun.

 The demands of increasingly remote education have led to reduced engagement for countless students.
 Teachers have felt not only the pressure of adapted learning, they’ve had to process the change themselves.
 On a personal note, our client did not have an e-platform to manage their students, and wanted to move away from legacy ways of writing exams.
 They wanted greater ease, efficiency and insight.